On the chromatic numbers of 3-dimensional slices: Notation and auxiliary lemmas

-\begin{proof} Let us show that there is a spherical ball with an arbitrarily small radius containing points of at least 3 colors.
+By compactness of the sphere it is sufficient to show that there is a spherical ball with an arbitrarily small radius containing points of at least 3 colors.
 Suppose the contrary: there is a proper coloring of the sphere and $\varepsilon>0$ such that every spherical ball with the radius $\varepsilon$ is colored in at most 2 colors.
 Consider a partition of the sphere onto cells such that every cell contains a ball with the radius $\delta = \varepsilon_0/100$ and is contained in a ball of the radius $\varepsilon_0/10$.
 Then every cell contains points of at most two colors, moreover all the adjacent cells are colored in the same two colors.

-Join adjacent cells with the same palette.
-Then the sphere is divided on 2-colored domains, which are separated by monochromatic domains.
-Consider an arbitrary domain $A$ and an arbitrary equator $\omega$ crossing $A$.
-The diameter of $A$ is smaller than $\frac{\sqrt{4r^2-1}}{r}$ otherwise we have a contradiction with Lemma~\ref{bydlo}.
-Consider the domain that bounds $A$ from the exterior.
-Its diameter is more than the diameter of $A$ for at least $\delta$.
-Hence at least one of the domains contain the diameter of the sphere~\ref{bydlo}, since